 - “The struggle of Vietnamese people for independence” part:

-- Visitors can see original artifacts from French colonial period which were used to repress Vietnamese such as the clock in cement factory or mobile guillotine…
+- Visitors can see original artifacts from the French colonial period which were used to repress Vietnamese such as the clock in cement factory or mobile guillotine…

 “The revolution against the invaders to protect the sovereignty of the country” part: 15 rooms of this section will help visitors have a more clear view to Vietnam War through artifacts of both Vietnamese and American army.

 - “Vietnam on its road toward a socialist democratic and fair society” part:

 - Visitors will be able to see how Vietnam has changed since 1975.

 2 last rooms show the love from Vietnamese as well as people of the world to Ho Chi Minh president and Vietnamese Communist Party also throughout various gifts.

 After 2 hours of visiting here, there are some other destinations you can come to:

 - 2019 | B52 Victory Museum – The Wreckage of US Fighter Plane In Hanoi

 - Hanoi Police Museum – Vietnamese People’s Public Security Force

 Also, you can get FREE ITINERARY PLANNING with all your preferred places.
 AZ Local Trip would love to help!